softctrl/ccjammer/readme.md

 This repository has been created in honor of my father, Touraj Ghaffari.
 He founded [ActiveWave, Inc.](http://www.activewaveinc.com/) in 2001.
 It was his life work and something he loved and enjoyed thoroughly.
 He also loved spreading knowledge.
 In honor of that principle, we, his three sons, have open-sourced everything associated with his CC Jammer under the [Apache 2.0 license](license).
 We hope this release helps you acheive your dreams.

+**Note: This system intentionally interferes with RF signals.
+Please check your local laws to determine if this is a device you can legally possess/create.
+From our understanding, there is nothing that made this illegal to possess/create in the US, but we provide no guarantees.
+Use at your own risk.**

 ## What is this project?

 The CC Jammer's purpose is to protect credit cards and other sensitive items that are NFC-enabled.
 My father made two videos, showing how they work: